g0d/micro-MVC/README.md

 5% of devs really use them.

-micro-MVC is trying to be hassle free, straightforward and helps you stay on track. micro-MVC API is robust and solves roughly 95% of all the everyday issues you face under development with PHP.
+micro-MVC is trying to be hassle free, straightforward and helps you stay on track. micro-MVC API is robust and solves roughly 95% of all the everyday issues you face under development with PH and JS.

-micro-MVC version 2.x has been upgraded and optimized to be secure, lightning fast and use as less resource as possible.
+micro-MVC is optimized, secure, lightning fast and consumes the least resources possible.
-The new framework can now run in embedded systems.
-It has been tested extensively in several hardware configurations and the minimum requirements are CPU: 300MHz, RAM: 32MB, DISK: 800KB.
-Finally, the framework comes with enterprise ready HTTP/S configurations for Apache and NGINX offering smart caching and compression.
+The framework runs on nearly any platform including embedded systems and has been tested extensively in several hardware configurations.
+Finally, the framework comes with out-of-the-box configurations for Apache and NGINX offering enterprise-ready security, smart caching and compression.

 Enjoy!